Chattahoochee River National Recreation Area | PARK AT A GLANCE

 PARK OVERVIEW

-The Chattahoochee River National Recreation Area is a 48-mile stretch of the river that starts below the Buford Dam near Cumming, Georgia, and ends close to the junction of I-75 and I-285, about ten miles northwest of downtown Atlanta.
+Chattahoochee River National Recreation Area is a 48-mile stretch of the river that starts below the Buford Dam near Cumming, Georgia, and ends close to the junction of I-75 and I-285, about ten miles northwest of downtown Atlanta.
 While the actual body of water within this 48-mile section of the Chattahoochee is owned by the federal government and operated by the National Park Service, not all of the shoreline along the river is under federal jurisdiction.
-Much of the river bank is private property, and access to the river at these areas would be through the property owner’s approval.
-However, the NPS does own 15 parcels of land along the river, 13 of which can be accessed by roads.
+Much of the riverbank is private property, and access to the river at these areas would be through the property owner’s approval.
+However, the National Park Service does own 15 parcels of land along the river, 13 of which can be accessed by roads.
 These are known as the “Park Units.”
-Each park unit has various amenities such as hiking trails, boat ramps, canoe launches, and picnic areas.
+Each unit has various amenities such as hiking trails, boat ramps, canoe launches, and picnic areas.

-Believe it or not, this little known National Park property gets nearly as many visitors each year as does Yellowstone National Park, though the Chattahoochee River is not particularly scenic or exciting.
+Believe it or not, this little known National Park property is in the Top 30 most visited National Parks, though the Chattahoochee River is not particularly scenic or exciting.
 Nobody travels across the country to see it; it’s doubtful many people travel across Georgia to see it.
 It owes its 3 million plus visitors a year to the simple fact that it is the playground of Atlanta, one of the largest cities in the United States.
-But when you get right down to it, that’s exactly what a National Recreation Area is all about any—recreation, not scenic beauty.
+But when you get right down to it, that’s exactly what a National Recreation Area is all about any—recreation.
 While some National Recreations Areas are beautiful enough to attract visitors from around the nation, most serve as a recreation area for the local population.
 The goal of any National Recreation Area is to preserve the area and keep it free from commercial development so that the people of today’s generations and all future generations can enjoy outdoor activities.

 OPERATING HOURS

-The Island Ford Visitor Center located at the Island Ford unit of the park is open daily from 9 AM to 5 PM, except for Christmas day.
+The Island Ford Visitor Center located in the Island Ford unit of the park is open daily from 9 AM to 5 PM, except for Thanksgiving and Christmas day.
 The grounds of the park are open daily from sunrise until sunset.

 Times can always change, so before making travel plans be sure to check out the Chattahoochee River National Recreation Area’s Operating Hours and Seasons web page for the latest schedule.